 Budget Stabilization - In accordance with Sections 63J-1-312 and 313 of the Utah Code, the State maintains the General Fund Budget Reserve Account in the General Fund (the "Rainy Day Fund") and an Education Budget Reserve Account in the Education Fund (the "Education Reserve").
 State law requires 25 percent of any revenue surplus in the General Fund to be deposited in the Rainy Day Fund after any required Medicaid growth savings transfer is made (see Medicaid Sustainability section below) and 25 percent of any revenue surplus in the Education Fund to be deposited in the Education Reserve, in each case up to a statutory limit.
-State law limits the totals of the Rainy Day Fund and Education Reserve based on the amount of appropriations from the General Fund had a revenue surplus in fiscal year 2022.
+State law limits the totals of the Rainy Day Fund and Education Reserve based on the amount of appropriations from the General Fund and Education Fund, respectively, for the fiscal year in which the surplus occurred.
+Both the General Fund and Education Fund had a revenue surplus in fiscal year 2022.
 A transfer of \$115.585 million was made to the Education Reserve Fund in fiscal year 2022.
 A transfer of \$37.75 million was made to the Rainy Day Fund in fiscal year 2022.
 For additional information on the State's budget stabilization accounts see Note 12.B.

 Medicaid Sustainability - The State implemented reforms in the Medicaid program in an effort to bring Medicaid growth more in line with overall revenue growth.
-The reforms align financial incentives in the health care system by replacing the fee-for-service model with one or more risk-based delivery models.
+The reforms align financial incentives in the health care system by replacing the feefor-service model with one or more risk-based delivery models.
 When a General Fund revenue surplus occurs, an amount representing the Medicaid growth savings from the risk-based delivery models will be deposited into the "Medicaid Budget Stabilization Account."
 The account will then be used to meet the growing needs in the program in years when growth is expected to be at least 8 percent.
 There was no transfer made into the account in fiscal year 2022 because there was no savings in the Medicaid Program.
 For additional information on the State's budget stabilization accounts see Note 12.B.